 The standard error of the mean \((\sigma_{\bar x}) = \sqrt{\frac{\Sigma_{i=1}^n (x_i - \bar x)^2}{n(n-1)}}\)

-mean.jackknife <- function(i, pc = gmp$pcgmp){
+.mean.jackknife <- function(i, pc = gmp$pcgmp){

 return(mean(pc[-i]))